matlux/one-route/README.md

 # one-route

-A simple Clojure demonstrating the use of Ring, Compojure, HTML, JavaScript with Jquery to setup a minimalistic Ajax Webapp + matching Rest Services.
+A simple Clojure demonstrating the use of Ring, Compojure, HTML and JavaScript with Jquery to setup a minimalistic Ajax Webapp + matching Rest Services.

 It contains 3 routes (or rest service entry points):